wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 :::

+<div id=23 style=height:0></div>

-<span id=23>23.</a> Miracles reärrange perception and place all levels in true perspective.
+23. Miracles reärrange perception and place all levels in true perspective.
 ²This is healing because sickness comes from confusing the levels.

 ::: details Expanded